Preamble Foundation of the Commonwealth of Dracul

 (2) Everyone has the right to perform arts.

-(3) Everyone has the right to teach and to found private schools.
+(3) Everyone has the right to teach and to create private schools.

 Section V Political Rights